-The methodology for the evaluation of impacts is split into two steps, see Figure 27.
-The first part is the modelling of the baseline scenarios for the evolution of the EU building stock, taking into account the policy framework given by the revised EBPD - these baseline scenarios are called 'building sector pathways' in what follows.
-They describe the general development of the building sector taking into account new buildings, demolition of buildings and retrofits that include energy efficiency measures that have an impact on building envelope and HVAC systems.
-These pathways are modelled with the Built-Environment-Analysis Model (BEAM) 47, a bottom-up building sector model used by Ecofys.
-The impact assessment relies on two building sector pathways: (i) The "Agreed Amendments" pathway, which corresponds to a scenario where the revision of the EPBD is implementation" pathway, which corresponds to a scenario where the revision of the EPBD is
+The methodology for the evaluation of impacts is split into two steps, see Figure 50.
+The first part is the modelling of the underlying building sector pathways for the evolution of the EU building stock, taking into account the policy framework given by the revised EBPD.
+They describe the general development of the building sector taking into account new buildings, demolition of buildings and retrofits that include energy efficiency measures which have an impact on building envelope and HVAC systems.
+These pathways are modelled with the Built-Environment-Analysis Model (BEAM)60, a bottom-up building sector model used by Ecofys.
+The impact assessment relies on two building sector pathways: (i) The "Agreed Amendments" pathway, which corresponds to a scenario where the revision of the EPBD is implemented without additional measures and (ii) the "Agreed Amendments + Ambitious Implementation" pathway, which corresponds to a scenario of the EPBD is implemented in a more ambitious way.